moonline/UW.Olivos-Roche/Paper.rst

 Transit centers
 ~~~~~~~~~~~~~~~

-Creating transit centers with shops, services and monitored bicycle parkings could provide people everything for their daily needs and make that places more attractive and safer.
+Creating transit centers with shops, services and monitored bicycle parking spaces could provide people everything for their daily needs and make that places more attractive and safer.

 Monitored bicycle would allow people to take the bicycle to transit, and park it safe.

 .. figure:: images/maps/transit-centers-map.jpg
    :width: 75%

-   Recommended places for transit centers with monitored bicycle parkings: Dr. Cetrangolo train station, the Panamericana bus and express bus stops Gobernador Manuel Ugarte and Antonio Malaver and Carlos Villate St. / España St. (bus hotspot) (OSM2019_, 2019, `-34.5228, -58.5008 <https://www.openstreetmap.org/#map=16/-34.5228/-58.5008&layers=C>`_)
+   Recommended places for transit centers with monitored bicycle parking spaces: Dr. Cetrangolo train station, the Panamericana bus and express bus stops Gobernador Manuel Ugarte and Antonio Malaver and Carlos Villate St. / España St. (bus hotspot) (OSM2019_, 2019, `-34.5228, -58.5008 <https://www.openstreetmap.org/#map=16/-34.5228/-58.5008&layers=C>`_)

 Rail extension